n3m6/mee-task/README.md

 REDIS_PORT=6379
 DOCS_URL=https://documenter.getpostman.com/view/33713944/2sAYBd99Ec
 ```

 2. Run the following command to start the server

 ```bash
 docker compose --env-file .env up
 ```

-3. **Wait 1 minute for health check to pass** and check `http://localhost:3000/v3/info` to see if the server is running
+3. **Wait 1 minute for health check to pass** and check `http://localhost:3000/v3/info` to see if the server is
+   running and ethereum is "healthy"

 4. Run `pnpm install` to install dependencies